JoeFanning/Philosophical-AI/README.md

 All the models of the AI system would be processed individually by the Ethical AI.
 Then all these processed models would be collectively analysed and processed by the Egalitarian-AI.

 It would also self adapt it's structure and functionality based on dynamic information from its own data and from external data.
 Like
-**[Adaptive machine learning models] ( ) it would adjust its parameters and structure as it's exposed to new data, allowing it to handle changing information or environments.**
+[Adaptive machine learning models] (resources/Adaptive Machine Learning Algorithms: Improving Efficiency through Dynamic Model Adjustment.pdf) it would adjust its parameters and structure as it's exposed to new data, allowing it to handle changing information or environments.

 #### Stage 1: The Ethical AI Layer (Individual Model Processing)